ewerlopes/rosbag-sliding-windows-annotator/README.md

 This project aims at providing a way to annotate rosbag files by using the method of sliding windows.
 The annotation procedure is done by using the `annotator.py` script.
 At the end of the annotation procedure, the script generates a json file with timestamps and other general information about the data tagged.
 The generated json file, together with its associated bag file is then feed into a second script called the `annotation_parser.py` that extract the actual data from the rosbag into a `csv` file, for further processing.

-Note that the objective of this program is to use a video image topic as a guide for tagging numerical data.
+**Note that the objective of this program is to use a video image topic as a guide for tagging numerical data**.
 It is useful, for instance, if you want to work with activity recognition and need to annotate data from numerical sensors, like accelerometers, that were recorded in a given moment in time.
 In this case, the image topic is used as a guide for tagging numerical data in the same rosbag file, since using only the numerical values would be hard.

+**Currently allows only ros image topics of type `compressedImage` to be loaded.**

 ## DEPENDENCIES
 * **OS:** `Ubuntu 16.04`